braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/in-app_messaging/customization.md

 The [`IInAppMessageManagerListener`][21] interface has in-app message view methods called at distinct points in the in-app message view lifecycle.
 These methods are called in the following order:

 - [`beforeInAppMessageViewOpened`][92] - Called just before the in-app message is added to the activity's view.
 The in-app message is not yet visible to the user at this time.
-- [`afterInAppMessageViewOpened`][93] - Called just after the in-app message is added to the actviity's view.
+- [`afterInAppMessageViewOpened`][93] - Called just after the in-app message is added to the activity's view.
 The in-app message is now visible to the user at this time.
 - [`beforeInAppMessageViewClosed`][94] - Called just before the in-app message is removed from the actviity's view.
 The in-app message is still visible to the user at this time.
 - [`afterInAppMessageViewClosed`][95] - Called just after the in-app message is removed from the actviity's view.
 The in-app message is no longer visible to the user at this time.